SoftwareAG/webmethods-b2b-examples/receive-edi-as2/README.md

 6. Create an Integration on webmethods.io Integration which parses EDI 850 and converts to XML and sends this XML document to backend Application.
 Then, receives a response from backend and submits EDI 855 back to B2B

 	- Switch to flow editor
 ![](https://github.com/patelshashank/webmethods-b2b-examples/blob/master/receive-edi-as2/images/FlowEditor.png)

-	- Click on Recipes and search for "edi"
+	- Click on Recipes and search for edi

 	You will see receiveEDI850Send855B2BTransactions recipe.
 This recipe does the following *Receives an EDI 850 Purchase Order (PO) from a trading partner through the webMethods.io B2B product instance, performs service orchestrations to interpret the PO, and uses a back-end FTP server to generate the PO Acknowledgment, and routes it back to the trading partner through webMethods.io B2B product instance.*